-First, there is much history to be told of the river valley and of the people who have lived here.
-Beginning with prehistoric cultures and moving to the present offers one consistent theme: people who live in this Valley have largely supported themselves from the land.
+First, there is much history to be told of the Minnesota River Valley and of the people who have lived here.
+Beginning with prehistoric cultures and moving to the present offers one consistent theme: people who live in this valley have largely supported themselves from the land.
 This is not an urbanized landscape or a failed rural economy.
-The current modes of living from the land are highly developed and quite healthy in the Valley.
+The current modes of living from the land are highly developed and quite healthy in the Minnesota River Valley.

-Second, the Byway corridor's ten-mile boundary coincides with the lands initially negotiated as belonging to the Dakota by the U.S. government and then subsequently largely taken away by the government.
-Quality interpretation will allow visitors to gain a better sense of what it would be like to live within the corridor prior to and then after
+Second, the Byway Corridor's ten-mile boundary coincides with the lands initially negotiated as belonging to the Dakota by the U.S. government and then subsequently largely taken away by the government.
+Quality interpretation will allow visitors to gain a better sense of what it would be like to live within the Minnesota River Valley prior to and then after Euro-American settlement.

-Euro-American settlement.
 Learning upon the very land that these two cultures each call home provides a connection to place that should be powerful for the visitor.

-Third, as tribal communities in the Valley have continued to note, the U.S. - Dakota War was one event and the main fighting occurred for six weeks.
+Third, as tribal communities in the Minnesota River Valley have continued to note, the U.S. - Dakota War was one event, and the main fighting occurred for six weeks.
 Although important and defining to historic outcomes, the event itself does not define the Dakota people nor their entire history.
 There were decades of peace between the European settlers and the Dakota people.
 The Dakota people had a way of life before European settlers.
-Dakota people still live here in the Valley and should not be described only in the past tense.
-Dakota participation in the byway program provides for a level of current-day reality that is often missing from historic sites.
+Dakota people still live here in the valley and should not be described only in the past tense.

-Finally, there are stories to be told of the European descendants that moved to the Valley in the 1800's and whose resulting culture characterizes the Valley today.
+Finally, there are stories to be told of the European descendants that moved to the Minnesota River Valley in the 1800's and whose resulting culture characterizes the area today.
 The Minnesota River Valley has a many local stories to tell of the growth and development of the American system of agriculture and rural small river towns.